akiryk/tutorials-learning-lessons/web-services.md

 To make a SOAP endpoint in Java, use the `src.main.java.com.keysoft.soap` package and import `javax.jws.WebService` and `javax.jws.WebMethod`.
 Then you can annotate the class with a `@WebService` decorator above your Java class.

+### Interoperability
+A fundamental characteristic of Web Services is that they are interoperable.
+This means that a client can invoke a Web Service regardless of the client's hardware or software.
+For example, an interoperable Web Service running on WebLogic Server on a Sun Microsystems computer running Solaris can be invoked from a Microsoft .NET Web Service client written in Visual Basic.

 ## ACID Compliance

 A set of principles that ensure database transactions are processed reliably: